Ch0p5h0p/Ch0p5h0p/README.md

 # Blooper7

-I'm a learning developer, wanting to one day get a job as an embedded systems engineer
+I'm a learning developer, wanting to one day get a job as an embedded systems engineer, cryptographer, or cybersecurity analyst.

 Currently a senior in high school